Kinder Morgan LNG project delay weighs on earnings; Permian pipes pushed back

 * Regulations that are unclear on how to classify electricity storage or how to smoothly connect power supply from multiple sources within a single plant are slowing the development of so-called hybrid projects in Canada, a panel of industry experts said.

-* The Alliance of Western Energy Consumers, which counts Boeing Co. and Microsoft Corp. among its members, is objecting to Portland General Electric Co.'s plan to acquire new renewable resources by 2023, the Portland Business Journal reported.
+* The Alliance of Western Energy Consumers, which counts Boeing Co. and Microsoft Corp.

 * Connecticut has unveiled its draft plan for accelerating the deployment of electric vehicles to mitigate greenhouse gas emissions and transition the state away from fossil fuels.